iter8-tools/canary-tekton-example/README.md

 For the new version we use the short commit id of the repo being built.

 The full definition of the Tekton `Task` is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/create-experiment.yaml).
+It can be applied as:

+   kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/create-experiment.yaml?token=AAAKR3tY-Q53wGjNC6UQEwR1BCfVcv77ks5dnkJqwA%3D%3D

 ## Task: Deploy New Version